neondatabase/neon/docs/rfcs/025-generation-numbers.md

 This RFC enables that double-attachment: two nodes may be attached at the same time, with the migration destination having a higher generation number.
 The old node will be able to ingest and serve reads, but not do any deletes.
-The new node's attachment must also avoid doing deletes, a new piece of state will be needed for this in the control plane's definition of an attachment.
+The new node's attachment must also avoid deleting layers that the old node may still use.
+A new piece of state will be needed for this in the control plane's definition of an attachment.

 ## Warm secondary locations